 Duolingo is a foreign language-learning app that is a favorite for adults and children alike.
 You can choose from over 30 languages to learn, including languages such as Spanish, French, and even Klingon for those that appreciate the nerdy side of language learning.
 It is currently the #2 Education app in iTunes, coming in just behind iTunes U. While the basic training is free, you can purchase premium subscriptions for more learning fun.

 Other apps that the authors and editors of these resources thought were worthwhile to mention:

 Math Apps for Kids

 Kid Friendly Music and Arts Apps

 Other Educational Apps

 Bottom line: there are a lot of great options out there to put technology to good learning use.
-Share this blog post with other parents and tell us what some of your favorite educational apps for kids are, or share your opinions about the ones listed above.
+Share this blog post with other parents, tell us some of your favorite educational kids apps, or share your opinions about the ones we listed above.

 TalkingParents blogs are for informational purposes only and should not be construed as legal advice.
 Always consult with a qualified attorney regarding legal matters.